uwmadison-chm/ge-mri-rtafni/README.md

 The basic idea here is that we watch an incoming directory (and all subdirs) for new files.
 When we get one:

 * Is it a dicom?
-If not, continue.
-Else:
+If not, ignore it.
+Otherwise...
 * Stop watching the directory this file came into.
 * From the dicom, determine the number of frames and slices per frame
 * Kick off the viewer script (see `upload-host/bash/rtafni.sh`)